zayyanmatin/sre-data-service/README.md

 API specification is available within the repository

 ## Running Unit Tests
-From root directory run go test ./... -v
+From repository's root directory run go test ./... -v

 ## Enhancements to be made
 Add validation on startTime and endTime with 400 bad requests